AdobeDocs/campaign-classic.en/help/installation/using/installing-the-client-console.md

 >[!NOTE]
 >
->If you are applying an updated console to an existing implementation, the users will automatically recieve a prompt to update their client console.
+>If you are applying an updated console to an existing implementation, the users will automatically receive a prompt to update their client console.
 If you are implementing Campaign for the first time, users will need to download the console.
 Please see below for details on both options

 ### Update the console for existing implementation{#update-the-client-console}